Questions about Secure by Design

 The Secure by Design approach includes activities which offer step-by-step guidance to set expectations and encourage consistency, while allowing for flexibility based on each organisation’s specific circumstances.

-If you would like to get involved, please email secure-by-design@digital.cabinet-office.gov.uk.
+If you would like to get involved, email secure-by-design@digital.cabinet-office.gov.uk.

 How Secure by Design works

 Secure by Design is about embedding effective cyber security practices in digital delivery and applies at the project level.
-The principles need to be met as systems, services and technical infrastructure are being planned, designed and built.
+The mandatory principles need to be met as systems, services and technical infrastructure are being planned, designed and built.

 This policy does not apply to digital services which are in operation or undergoing routine maintenance.
 Over time, it is expected that all digital services will either be retired or come into scope of the Secure by Design policy.